WUSTL-Biol4220/home/course_project.md

 Students will describe the scope and goals of their proposed project in a 1-page document.
 Upload the document to `docs/proposal_yourname_biol4220_F2024.pdf` in your pipeline project repository.
 This document should be online for meeting with the instructor for project approval.
 All projects **must get approval from the instructor by Oct 23 2024**.

-For Option 1 projects, the instructor must approve of the 2+ new pipeline features you plan to add and what dataset you plan to analyze.
+For **Phylogenetic Pipeline** projects, the instructor must approve of the 2+ new pipeline features you plan to add and what dataset you plan to analyze.

-For Option 2 projects, the instructor must approve the entire project, including the general pipeline that you plan to build and the dataset that you plan to analyze.
+For **Custom Pipelne** projects, the instructor must approve the entire project, including the general pipeline that you plan to build and the dataset that you plan to analyze.

 ## Important dates